-For an election filed on or after the effective date entered for item E. all shareholders or former shareholders who owned stock at any time during the period beginning on the effective date entered for item E and ending on the day the election is made must consent to the election.
+For an election filed on or after the effective date entered for item E, all shareholders or former shareholders who owned stock at any time during the period beginning on the effective date entered for item E and ending on the day the election is made must consent to the election.

-If the corporation timely filed an election, but one or more shareholders did not timely file a consent, see Regulations section 1.1362-6(b)(3)(iii).
+If the corporation timely filed an election, but one or more shareholders didn't timely file a consent, see Regulations section 1.1362-6(b)(3)(iii).
 If the shareholder was a community property spouse who was a shareholder solely because of a state community property law, see Rev. Proc.
 2004-35, 2004-23 I.R.B.
-1029.
+1029, available at IRS.gov/irb/ 2004-23 IRB#RP-2004-35.